georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-semantic-query.md

 }
 ```

+%  TEST[skip: Requires inference endpoints]

-You can also use semantic_text as part of [Reciprocal Rank Fusion](/reference/elasticsearch/rest-apis/reciprocal-rank-fusion.md) to make ranking relevant results easier:
+You can also use semantic_text as part of [Reciprocal Rank Fusion](rrf.md) to make ranking relevant results easier:

 ```console
 GET my-index/_search